Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: Additional mathematical details

 \section{Additional mathematical details}

 For the sake of completeness, we record here a few basic facts and results that we use in the proofs of the two main theorems, namely, \Cref{thm:relative_compactness} and \Cref{thm:clt}.

 \begin{myDefinition} Let $E$ be a complete separable metric space.
-A sequence of $E$-valued stochastic processes $\{U_n\}_{n\ge 1}$ is said to satisfy the \emph{compact containment condition} \citep{Ethier:1986:MPC} if for each $\varepsilon>0$ and $T>0$, there exists a compact set $K_\varepsilon \subseteq E$ such that the following holds
+A sequence of $E$-valued stochastic processes $\{U_n\}_{n\ge 1}$ is said to satisfy the \emph{compact containment condition} \citep{Ethier:1986:MPC} if for each $\varepsilon>0$ and $T>0$, there exists a compact set $K_\varepsilon \subseteq E$ such that

 \end{myDefinition}